-Degree Program in Pharmacology Doctor of Philosophy (Ph.D.)
+Degree Program in Pharmacology & Neuroscience

+Doctor of Philosophy (Ph.D.)
 Program

-The objectives of this program are to prepare highly qualified students for careers in research and teaching in the field of pharmacology.
+The objectives of this program are to prepare highly qualified students for careers in research and teaching in the field of pharmacology & neuroscience.
 Ph.D. candidates will be required to demonstrate a broad knowledge of the field of pharmacology and detailed expertise in their research area.
 Graduate studies in pharmacology will provide graduate students with a comprehensive educational program in pharmacology.
-During the program of studies, the pharmacology graduate student will work closely with his or her mentor and department faculty to master the program goals.
-These goals include student demonstration of an advanced mastery of pharmacology as evidenced by the ability to critically judge research in the field of pharmacology, initiate scholarly activity based on current literature, and maintain the highest ethical and professional standards.
+During the program of studies, the graduate student will work closely with his or her mentor and department faculty to master the program goals.
+These goals include student demonstration of an advanced mastery of pharmacology & neuroscience as evidenced by the ability to critically judge research in the field, initiate scholarly activity based on current literature, and maintain the highest ethical and professional standards.

-· Doctor of Philosophy (Ph.D.), Pharmacology (p.
-163)
+· Ph.D., Pharmacology & Neuroscience (p.
+176)